mirk0dex/hugo-webring/README.md

 # hugo-webring
-An easy-to-use hugo module to add a personal webring to your website, generates static html without javascript.
+An easy-to-use hugo module to add a personal webring to your website.
+It generates static html without javascript.

 Inspired by [openring](https://sr.ht/~sircmpwn/openring/).